1916059-Glaser/AlexGlaserStudent/_posts/2023-12-13-week_1_snake_game.md

 toc: false
 comments: false
 layout: post
-title: Classic Snake Game
+title: Tiger
-description: A pretty advanced use of JavaScript building classic snake game using menu controls, key events, snake simulation and timers.
+description: This game takes place in a multiverse of the classic snake game, a world where a rampage tiger goes around the forest eating boars.
 type: tangibles
 courses: { compsci: {week: 2} }
 ---